christopher-fuller/mongoid_restful_api/README.md

     class WidgetsController < MongoidRestfulApiController

-      # no other code is necessary unless additional or overridden functionality is needed
+      # no other code is necessary unless additional or overridden functionality is desired
       # the MongoidRestfulApiController extended class simply needs to exist

     end